Alma Media > Investors > Why invest in Alma Media > CEO’s review

 CEO’s Review

-Alma Media in a good position
+Alma Media is in a good position to pursue new initiatives

 Kai Telanne